-Few vegetables are a prolific as squash plants, or offer as much variety.
+Few vegetables are as prolific as squash plants or offer as much variety.
 The tender summer squashes are favorites with many gardeners.
-These are eaten fresh and are extremely versatile in the kitchen, acting as sponges for whatever flavors your choose to combine them with, from garlic, to curry, to hot sauce, or fresh herbs like dill or basil.
+These are eaten fresh and are extremely versatile in the kitchen, acting as sponges for whatever flavors you choose to combine them with, from garlic, curry, hot sauce, or fresh herbs such as dill or basil.

-Pumpkins are actually summer squashes masquerading as winter squash.
-Whether you grow them for pies, jack-o-lanterns, or actually use them as winter squash, they’re big rambling plants that will climb anything in their path.
-Then there are ornamental gourds, that make up for their less than stellar flavor with their beauty and charm.
+Pumpkins are summer squashes masquerading as winter squash.
+Whether you grow them for pies, jack-o'-lanterns, or use them as winter squash, they’re big rambling plants that will climb anything in their path.
+Then there are ornamental gourds that make up for their less than stellar flavor with their beauty and charm.

 Zucchini can be a joy to grow.
 The vines fill in quickly and the flowers are not far behind.
 As with all types of squash, you need more than one plant to ensure good pollination and lots of healthy fruits.
 If you’re short on space, I would recommend either trellising your plants or choosing bush varieties and growing them in large containers.
-Even the bush types are space hogs, growing a good 4–5 ft. in diameter.
-Planting them in containers lifts them off the ground and reduces their foot... print.
+Even the bush types are space hogs, growing a good 4–5 feet in diameter.
+Planting them in containers lifts them off the ground and reduces their footprint.

 Even a handful of zucchini plants will reward you with a steady supply of squash for eating.
 Harvest them while they’re young and tender and the plants will keep setting more fruits.
-Eventually zucchini plants will become exhausted, so it’s a wise idea to succession plant a second crop in mid-summer, to keep the harvest going into fall.
-And if you live in a warm climate, you can get 3 or 4 succession plantings.
+Eventually, zucchini plants will become exhausted, so it’s a wise idea to succession plant a second crop in mid-summer, to keep the harvest going into fall.
+And if you live in a warm climate, you can get three or four succession plantings.

-It can be a little hard trying to figure out how to cut a patty pan squash, but don’t let that stop you.
+It can be a little hard trying to figure out how to cut a pattypan squash, but don’t let that stop you.
 The skin is tender and needs no peeling.
-In fact, the best way to eat them is to pick... them while they are only a couple of inches around, then cook and serve them hole.
+The best way to eat them is to pick them while they are only a couple of inches around, then cook and serve them hole.
 If the blossom is still attached, all the better.

 Tips for Growing Winter Squash

 Winter squash are some of the most beautiful vegetables in the garden.
-They look almost too good to cut open, but allow yourself the transgression.
-Whether it’s hubbard, acorn, delicata, or something more exotic, like this Potimarron, the flavor is pure comfort.
+They look almost too good to cut open but allow yourself the transgression.
+Whether it’s Hubbard, acorn, delicata, or something more exotic such as this Potimarron, the flavor is pure comfort.

-If you’re worried that the huge winter squash you see in stores are too large for 1 or 2 people to consume, there are plenty of varieties to grow that produce much smaller fruits—and plenty of them.
+If you’re worried that the huge winter squash you see in stores is too large for one or two people to consume, there are plenty of varieties to grow that produce much smaller fruits—and plenty of them.

-If you’re plants threaten to take over the whole neighborhood, it’s okay to trim them a bit.
+If your plants threaten to take over the whole neighborhood, it’s okay to trim them a bit.

 Tips for Growing Pumpkins

 Some vegetables are simply fun to grow.
 If you’ve never had a pumpkin patch, treat yourself at least once.
-They start out small and green—on enormous vines—and slowly tease you by fattening up and shading over with Halloween orange.
+They start small and green—on enormous vines—and slowly tease you by fattening up and shading over with Halloween orange.

 Some varieties make better carving pumpkins and some have better flavor for baking and cooking.
 But it’s hard to go wrong.
 There are even ghostly white varieties that make a double impact.